HesselM/rpicross_notes/02-network.md

 1. Setup root-password.
     ```
     RPI~$ sudo passwd root
+    New password:
+    Retype new password:
+    passwd: password updated successfully
     ```
     > IMPORTANT: the given password should equal the password for the user `pi` !!